 Learn about Chinese history, culture and business practices in an exciting three-week program taught in English by SDSU professors and scholars from China.

-The Chinese Summer Program in Shanghai is jointly sponsored by the new Chinese Studies and Language Program in Asian Studies, the Confucius Institute and the College of Extended Studies at SDSU.
+The SDSU Summer Program in Shanghai is jointly sponsored by the new Chinese Studies and Language Program in Asian Studies, the Confucius Institute and the College of Extended Studies at SDSU.
 It is partially supported by a Title VI grant from the US Department of Education and by the SDSU Office of International Programs.

-The 2013 China Summer Program in Shanghai is a 2-week program departing on May 30th, 2014 to June 15, 2014 (Local time in China).
-The program will intermix lectures by SDSU professors and Chinese scholars with field visits to local historical sites and cultural attractions.
+The SDSU Summer Program in Shanghai is a 2-week program at the end of May to mid June that will intermix lectures by SDSU professors and Chinese scholars with field visits to local historical sites and cultural attractions.
 No Chinese language is required.

 Students earn 3 units toward GE or Asian Studies requirements, or study-abroad credits toward other majors.
 Students are also encouraged to apply for the SDSU AS Study-abroad scholarship.